keycloak/keycloak/themes/UPDATING-NODE-MODULES.md

     cd -

 You should verify the new set of packages don't break anything before commiting the new `package-lock.json`.
 Do not commit the `node_modules` directory for the new account console.

+## License Information

+Make sure to enter license information for new dependencies, as specified in `docs/dependency-license-information.md`.
+Javascript dependencies are included as `other` elements.